 55. San Diego Zoo – San Diego

-The San Diego Zoo is a zoo in Balboa Park that houses over 3,700 animals of more than 650 species and subspecies.
-They offer guided and self guided field trips for preschool – 12th grader year round.
+The San Diego Zoo in Balboa Park houses over 3,700 animals of more than 650 species and subspecies.
+They offer guided and self guided field trips for preschool – 12th grader year-round.
 Admission is free for all students in San Diego County during the traditional school year.
-Non-San Diego County schools receive a reduced admission fee of $7 per student.
+Non-San Diego County schools receive reduced admission.

 56. San Diego Zoo Safari Park – Encinitas

 The San Diego Zoo Safari Park also offers field trips for preschool – 12th grader year round.
 Admission is free for all students in San Diego County during the traditional school year.
-Non-San Diego County schools receive a reduced admission fee of $7 per student.
+Non-San Diego County schools receive a reduced admission.

 57. Santa Ysabel Store and The Feed Store – Santa Ysabel

 The historic Santa Ysabel General Store, an iconic landmark, is now open for business with an innovative dual purpose.
 Dating from 1884, the store is now being restored, bringing a unique emporium brimming with heirloom and artisanal foodstuffs, back-to-nature gifts, wares for home and garden, and books and guides for the naturalist or cultural tourist.
 The store, ideally located at a well-traveled crossroads where state Highways 78 and 79 meet, is slated to be a popular destination as it doubles as a new Backcountry Visitor Center focused on public trails, birds and wildlife, recreational opportunities, and cultural heritage sites.